-Staff ratings in the AMUs and ICUs will be measured using the NHS Staff Core Survey and the Staff F&FT.
-Only a web-based format will be provided.
-The surveys will be offered by email over a two month period each year to maximise response opportunities.
+Staff ratings in the AMUs and ICUs will be measured.
+A staff experience survey is to be developed using the NHS Staff Core Survey, the Staff F&FT, Hospital Survey on Patient Safety Culture, Teamwork and Safety Climate Survey, GMC Trainee Survey, Self-Reflection and In-Sight Scale (SIRS), COM-B Behaviour change framework .
+The aim of the survey is to gain insights into individual, contextual and organisational influences on staff behaviour, which may impact on patient experience.
+This includes attitudes towards reflection, and to the use of patient experience data.
+The survey will be offered to all clinical and managerial staff in the participating AMUs and ICUs over a two month period each year to maximise response opportunities.
 Denominator data will be collected to calculate response rates, which will be fed back to the local project leads weekly.
-Free-text will be transcribed and themes analysed using NVivo software.
+Freetext will be transcribed and themes analysed using NVivo software.